TactilityProject/TactilityDocs/docs/versions/main/app-development/symbols.md

     MODULE_SYMBOL_TERMINATOR
 };

+static error_t start() { /* Initialize LVGL memory and task(s) */ }

+static error_t stop() { /* Stop LVGL tasks and free up memory */ }

 struct Module lvgl_module = {
     .name = "lvgl",
     .start = start,
     .stop = stop,
-    .symbols = (const struct ModuleSymbol*)lvgl_module_symbols
+    .symbols = (const struct ModuleSymbol*)lvgl_module_symbols,
+    .internal = NULL
 };
 ```

+Modules are found in these locations:

+- `Drivers/`: Older style drivers and newer module-based ones
+- `Modules/`: Contains functionality modules
+- `Platforms/`: Platform modules (e.g. ESP32 or POSIX)
+- `TactilityKernel/`: The core kernel/system.

 ## Exposing a symbol for new functionality

-New Tactility symbols should be part of a kernel module in the `Modules/` folder.
+New Tactility symbols should be part of a kernel module whenever possible.
+Legacy symbol types can remain part of `TactilityC` for now.

 ## Building TactilitySDK locally

-When making changes to `TactilityC`, you'll need to build your own SDK locally:
+When you export new symbols, you'll need to build your own SDK locally:

 1. Open a terminal and navigate to the Tactility project root folder.
 2. Build the firmware for the relevant target (e.g. ESP32 S3) with `idf.py build`